 |Good For||Mental Health Coaches, Health Coaches, Wellness Coaches, Counselors, Psychologists|

 If digital therapy is a solution you’d like to offer, consider this your How-To guide to getting started.
-And for the seasoned practitioner who’s looking to upgrade their practice, we highly recommend checking out our full archive of Therapy Tools.
+And for the seasoned practitioner who’s looking to upgrade their practice, we highly recommend checking out our blog full of tips, worksheets and guides.

 Regardless of how familiar you are with blended care, there’s always a new way to enhance your impact digitally – so why not share a tip for your peers in the comments?